SocketMobile/capturesdk_flutter/README.md

 mess = 'capture open success';
 ```

-`appInfo` is an instance of the `AppInfo` class and consists of the same parameters found in other Capture SDKs.
+`appInfo` is an instance of the `AppInfo` class and consists of the same parameters found in other CaptureSDKs.
 See an example of `appInfo` below.

 ```dart
 final appInfo = AppInfo(